19hours/sg-statutes/Acts/Building Control Act.md

 (3) Any notice, order or document required or authorised by this Act to be served on the owner or the occupier of any premises shall be deemed to be properly addressed if addressed by the description of the “owner” or “occupier” of the premises without further name or description.

-(4) Any notice, order or document to be issued by the Commissioner of Building Control under this Act or the building regulations may be issued in such form as the Commissioner of Building Control may determine and every such notice, order or document shall be valid if the signature of the Commissioner of Building Control or any officer authorised under this Act is duly printed or written thereon.
+(4) Any notice, order or document to be issued by the Commissioner of Building Control under this Act or any subsidiary legislation made thereunder may be issued in such form as the Commissioner of Building Control may determine and every such notice, order or document shall be valid if the signature of the Commissioner of Building Control or any officer authorised under this Act is duly printed or written thereon.

 [18/95; 4/99]

+[Act 22 of 2012 wef 01/12/2012]

+(5) Where any notice, order or other document to be served on any person is —

+(a) sent by a facsimile transmission to the fax transmission number operated at the last known place of residence or business or registered office or principal place of business in accordance with subsection (1), it shall be deemed to be duly served on the person to whom it is addressed on the day of transmission, subject to receipt on the sending facsimile machine of a notification (by electronic or other means) of a successful transmission to the place of residence or business or registered office or principal place of business, as the case may be;

-(5) Any notice, order or document sent by registered post to any person in accordance with subsection (1)shall be deemed to be duly served on the person at the time when the notice, order or document, as the case may be, would in the ordinary course of post be delivered and, in proving service of the notice, order or document, it shall be sufficient to prove that the envelope containing the same was properly addressed, stamped and posted by registered post.
+(b) sent by registered post to any person in accordance with subsection (1), it shall be deemed to be duly served on the person at the time when it would, in the ordinary course of post, be delivered, whether or not it is returned undelivered, and in proving service of the notice, order or document, it shall be sufficient to prove that the envelope containing the same was properly addressed, stamped and posted by registered post;

-[47/2007 wef 15/02/2008]

-[43
+(c) sent by ordinary post to any person in accordance with subsection (1A), it shall be deemed to be duly served on the person to whom it is addressed on the day succeeding the day on which it would, in the ordinary course of post, be delivered; and

+(d) sent by electronic communication to an email address in accordance with subsection (1A), it shall be deemed to be duly served on the person to whom it is addressed at the time of entering the information system addressed to the email address.

+[Act 22 of 2012 wef 01/12/2012]

+(6) Service of any notice or document under this Act on a person by electronic communication may be effected only if the person gives as part of his or its address for service an email address.

+[Act 22 of 2012 wef 01/12/2012]

+(7) This section shall not apply to notices, orders or documents to be served in proceedings in court.

+[Act 22 of 2012 wef 01/12/2012]

+### Inaccuracies in notices, etc.

+42A\.—(1) No misnomer or inaccurate description of any person, premises, building or building works or any other thing named or described in any notice or order issued or served under or for the purposes of this Act or any subsidiary legislation made thereunder shall render invalid the notice or order or affect the operation of this Act or its subsidiary legislation if the person, premises, building or building works or other thing named or described in the notice or order is so designated or described as to be identifiable.

+(2) No proceedings taken under or by virtue of this Act or any subsidiary legislation made thereunder shall be rendered invalid merely by reason of want of form, which otherwise would be valid.

+[Act 22 of 2012 wef 01/12/2012]

 ### Furnishing of information